kianmeng/webservice-pokemon/README.md

 # NAME

-Webservice::Pokemon - A module to access the Pokémon data through RESTful API from http://pokeapi.co.
+WebService::Pokemon - A module to access the Pokémon data through RESTful API from http://pokeapi.co.

 # SYNOPSIS